wp-plugins/wp-pipes/readme.txt

 == Changelog ==

+= 1.20 =
+* Fix: solved issue "Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM in /wp-content/plugins/wp-pipes/grab.php on line 163" which appears with some version of PHP.

 = 1.19 =
 * New: added filter options "minimum words" and "maximum words" in Get Fulltext processor
 * New: added more input field of Get Image processor, could get images from enclosures